mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

 ---

 *  **Administer MySQL with**
-   MAMP PRO comes pre-installed with several MySQL administration tools.
+   MAMP PRO comes pre-installed with phpMyAdmin.
+You will see a direct link to both Sequel Pro and MySQL Workbench on the MySQL tab if you install them.

     *  **phpMyAdmin** is a web-based administrational tool.
 It allows you to change data and perform administrative duties like creating new databases.